Most destructive California wildfires in history

-As the fires blaze throughout Northern California, the North Bay fires have become one of the most destructive wildfires in California history.
+As counties across California continue to be devastated by wildfires, the Carr Fire has become one of the most destructive in the state's history.

-The death toll for the North Bay fires has risen to at least 15.
-More than 2,000 buildings have been damaged, and more than 20,000 people have been evacuated.
-The fires have charred more than 80,000 acres combined.
+The Carr Fire, which has killed six people, has burned more than 1,100 structures.
+This makes it the seventh most destructive fire ever in California.

-Currently, the North Bay fires sit as the third most destructive wildfire in California history in terms of structures damaged.
-With the two largest fires at zero containment, the numbers are expected to rise for the already historic fire.
+The list of the 10 most destructive wildfires in California history has seen several recent updates.
+Last October's North Bay fires caused unprecedented damage, with the Tubbs Fire as the most destructive ever.

-Here are the most destructive fires in California history based on number of structure damaged:
+Here are the most destructive fires in California history based on number of structures damaged:

 Structures damaged: 2,900